ONSdigital/sml-supporting-info/method-info/totals-and-components/SML_UserDocs_TotalsAndComponents.md

 * C = Components corrected
 * N = No correction required, i.e., the total is equal to the components sum
 * M = Manual editing required.
 This marker will identify contributors where the discrepancy between the total and component is deemed too large for automatic correction.
 * S = Method stops.
-This may be due to insufficient data to run the method, or one of the relevant zero cases as described in 6.3 has occurred.
+This may be due to insufficient data to run the method, or one of the relevant zero cases has occurred.

 **Example**